jabranham/SocialScienceLinuxConfig/README.md

 You'll want Emacs for LaTeX, markdown, R, and git.
 Yes, it really does all of that.
 Git is good for all your version control needs.
 R is everything you need for statistical analysis, and texlive will provide you with a working TeX distribution.
+Pandoc converts between many different document formats (tex, pdf, markdown, Word, etc).
 The fortran compiler is used by one of lintr's dependencies.

-    sudo pacman -S emacs git r texlive-most gcc-fortran
+    sudo pacman -S emacs git r texlive-most pandoc gcc-fortran

 ## Step 1a: Install packages from the AUR
 There are a *ton* of useful packages in the Arch User's Repository (AUR).
 You can either download and install them yourself or set up an AUR helper like [yaourt](https://wiki.archlinux.org/index.php/Yaourt) to manage this for you.
-You'll want pandoc for sure, and if you're doing Bayesian analysis you may want jags as well:
+If you're doing Bayesian analysis you want jags.
+Dropbox is also in there, so install that if you want.

-    yaourt -S pandoc-bin jags
+    yaourt -S jags dropbox

 ## Step 1b: Configure git
 You'll need to tell git your name and email.
 Run these two commands in